Workflow

 The docs-site change in this repo followed the Exploratory pattern:

-- explore: Investigated MkDocs alternatives, sketched directory structure, debated manual vs auto-generated docs
+- think (Exploration): Investigated MkDocs alternatives, sketched directory structure, debated manual vs auto-generated docs

-- grill: Stress-tested the choice of MkDocs Material, questioned the scope (why not add search now?), verified that docs-as-source-of-truth made sense
+- think (Grilling): Stress-tested the choice of MkDocs Material, questioned the scope (why not add search now?), verified that docs-as-source-of-truth made sense

-- propose: Created a complete proposal with specs, design, and tasks
+- plan (Propose): Created a complete proposal with specs, design, and tasks

-- apply: Implemented in three phases — infrastructure (pyproject.toml, mkdocs.yml), content (8 doc pages), deployment (GitHub Actions)
+- build: Implemented in three phases — infrastructure (pyproject.toml, mkdocs.yml), content (8 doc pages), deployment (GitHub Actions)

 - review: Ran artifact review, implementation review, and pre-archive review